NVIDIA/aistore/docs/auth_node_join.md

 secret provisioned on the joining node, over the exact response body it sends.

 Only after that proof succeeds does the node accept the destination metadata and complete the join.
-This requirement is enforced for startup self-join.
-It is stated but *not yet enforced* for administrative join and force-join; see [Implementation Status](#implementation-status).
+This check is implemented for startup self-join.
+It is not yet implemented for administrative join and force-join; see [Implementation Status](#implementation-status).

 The exact HTTP headers, canonical encoding, and retry sequence are